 The sound of the bell at the front doors made him look up, the customary greeting at the tip of his tongue.

 "Good evening," he managed to sound a little bit alive, even though his tongue was reluctant and his muscles lead heavy.

 The figure was wrapped in a thick, black scarf that covered half of his face, but his pink nose came out as he smiled, brown eyes slanting softly.

-Davi changed his playlist, lowering the volume so he wouldn't bother this and other customers, keeping an eye on the little screen under the desk, always aware, Davi, be careful, Davi, his boss had said sometines.
+Davi changed his playlist, lowering the volume so he wouldn't bother this and other customers, keeping an eye on the little screen under the desk, 'always aware, Davi, be careful, Davi', his boss had said sometimes.
 He complied, still confused, but not wanting to cause any more trouble.
 He followed the customer with tired eyes, the guy took two tea bottles and three bags of sodium free chips.

-Davi charged him, gave him his change and looked up, again faced with brown eyes that shone with tiny stars of happiness.
+Davi charged him, gave him his change and looked up to again be faced with starry brown eyes, happiness wrinkled in the corners.
 He expected the sickness that came with that picture, uncomfortable and unfamiliar.
 But it never came.
 Happiness, sometimes, suited someone.
-And this guy wore it like a delicate layer of paint.
+This stranger wore it like a delicate layer of paint.

 "Thank you, have a good evening," his monotone drawl was received with another smile, the scarf falling slightly down his costumer's face, tan skin and curved lips red against its previous warmth.